Tax season officially kicks off with most Canadians’ returns due by April 30

 Posted February 19, 2024 10:41 am.

-Canada Revenue Agency says those filing by paper should have also received their income tax package in the mail by now.
+The Canada Revenue Agency said those filing by paper should have also received their income tax package in the mail by now.

 Most Canadians must file their tax return by April 30, which is also the deadline to make a payment for those who owe money to the CRA.

-However, the agency says Canadians who are self-employed, along with their spouses or common-law partners, have until June 15, noting that since this date falls on a weekend it will consider a return to be on time if it is received by or postmarked on or before June 17.
+However, Canadians who are self-employed, along with their spouses or common-law partners, have until June 15.
+Since that day falls on a weekend, the CRA will consider a return to be on time if it is received by or postmarked on or before June 17.

 Self-employed Canadians must still pay money owed to the CRA by the April 30 deadline to avoid paying interest.

+Oakey also noted taxpayers can now claim the Multigenerational Home Renovation Tax Credit.
+It’s a refundable credit meant to assist with the cost of renovations that create a secondary unit for a senior or adult eligible for the disability tax credit.

+The credit is available for up to $7,500 or 15 per cent of the costs of a qualifying renovation incurred after Dec.
+31, 2022.

-The CRA says it processed 18 million refunds during the 2023 tax filing season at an average of $2,262.
+The CRA said it processed more than 18 million refunds for the 2022 tax year at an average of $2,262.
+Around 78 per cent of refunds were issued by direct deposit while the rest were sent by cheque.

+The agency said those with a modest income and simple tax situation who need help filing their returns can speak with volunteers at a free tax clinic in their area, or make a virtual appointment.
+Details are available online through the CRA’s free tax clinics page.

 This report by The Canadian Press was first published Feb.
 19, 2024.